WhY Zero Trust?

 What are the 8 Pillars of Sekuro's Zero Trust Strategy?

-Protection of devices no matter location, operating system, or user.
+Protection of devices no matter the location, operating system, or user.

-Segment and isolate networks to help protect data in transit or at rest.
+Segment and isolate networks to help protect valuable assets.

-Protecting key infrastructure from data exfiltration, misconfiguration, unauthorised access and modification.
+Protect key infrastructure from data exfiltration, misconfiguration, unauthorised access, and modification.

 Catalogue, risk assess, restrict access to and protect applications and APIs.

 End-to-end protection of data, covering areas such as data classification, labelling, restricted access, DLP, and end-to-end encryption.